-This year, our main annual event aims to serve in English as well as Finnish.
-For details, see AutWave 2018 conference
+At our main annual event we aim to serve in English as well as Finnish.
+For details, see the AutWave event page

-Our members pay a small annual fee, and get informed about events, activities and major board decision through this website, our Facebook group, and email announcements.
+Our members pay a small annual fee, and get informed about events, activities and major board decision through this website, our Facebook group and Discord channel, and email announcements.

-The purpose of our organisation is to reduce marginalization and promote social inclusion and opportunities for independent life management for people on the autism spectrum.
+The purpose of our organisation is to reduce marginalization and promote social inclusion and opportunities for independent life for people on the autism spectrum.
 Our target group was originally defined as Asperger’s syndrome and autistic conditions similar to it, recognizing the fact that the association could not realistically offer much to people with e.g. very limited verbal communication.
+Many of our members refer to themselves as assi, the Finnish equivalent to aspie.
 We do not, however, judge people on the basis of their individual challenges or refuse anyone on the basis that they are too autistic.
 Over the years, people’s perceptions and the terminology have gradually shifted, and it is now common for our members to talk about the autism spectrum or ‘neurospectrum’.
-Also, we recognise that many of our members have multiple diagnoses and identities, and we work in cooperation with organisations where the main focus is on other types of neurodivergence, particularly the Helsinki region Different Learners’ association (HERO) and the ADHD adults’ association.
+Also, we recognise that many of our members have multiple diagnoses and identities, and we work in cooperation with organisations where the main focus is on other types of neurodivergence, particularly the Helsinki region Different Learners’ association (HERO).

 Our members perceive their autistic characteristics in various ways.
 Some feel they are only ’different’, some identify with the term ’neurodivergent’, some are disabled and rely on disability services, some seek therapies or medications, and some may even express the idea that they would rather not be autistic.
 We do not require members to subscribe to any particular interpretation or ideology.

-A core part of ASY’s activity is peer groups, which run twice a month or more in the Helsinki region and less frequently in Lappeenranta, in south-eastern Finland.
+A core part of ASY’s activity is peer groups, generally run at lest once a week for most of the year in the Helsinki region and less frequently in Lappeenranta, in south-eastern Finland.
 The groups focus on various topics, some on self-help and support, some on leisure activities, some on research and political themes.
 We also network with autistic-led peer groups run by other organisations in different parts of the country.

-Our main annual events, which bring together a considerable proportion of the membership, are the Autistic Pride Day in June and a two-day Empowerment Event in October-November.
+Our main annual events, which bring together a considerable proportion of the membership, are the Autistic Pride Day in June and a two-day AutWave (formerly known as the Empowerment Event) in October-November.
 We aim to develop our connections with similar organisations in other countries and to learn about the situations of autistic people elsewhere by inviting speakers from abroad.
-Over the past years, we have had guest speakers from Sweden, Estonia, Russia, the Netherlands and the United Kingdom.
+Over the past years, we have had guest speakers from Sweden, Estonia, Russia, Malta, the Czech Republic, the Netherlands and the United Kingdom.

 To enquire about the association or current activity in English, send email to: